funnyzak/docker-release/README.md

 Used for publishing various Docker images.

-## Docker Directory

-The Docker image build directory is located at ./Docker.
-You can also download the directory to build the images yourself.

-- `./Docker/y-webrtc-signaling`: Build the `funnyzak/y-webrtc-signaling:latest` image.
-- `./Docker/abracadabra-web`: Build the `funnyzak/abracadabra-web:latest` image.
-- `./Docker/libreoffice-server`: Build the `funnyzak/libreoffice-server:latest` image.
-- `./Docker/request-hub`: Build the `funnyzak/request-hub:latest` image.
-- `./Docker/canal`: Build the `funnyzak/canal-adapter:latest`, `funnyzak/canal-deployer:latest`, and `funnyzak/canal-admin:latest` images.

-## Docker Images

 The images have been released to Docker Hub, and the domestic mirror address, `registry.cn-beijing.aliyuncs.com`, is provided.
 Meanwhile, they are also synchronized to the GHCR Container Registry (`ghcr.io`).

 The images are provided with the `latest` and `nightly` tags (if available).
 For other versions, please refer to the Docker Hub or GHCR Container Registry pages.